In any business, it pays to keep a close eye on every dollar making its way out the door.

 What is spend analysis?

-Put simply, spend analysis involves gathering expenditure data from a range of sources and taking a close, detailed look.
+Put simply, spend analysis involves gathering spend data from a range of sources and taking a close, detailed look.
 With spend analysis, you’ll be looking at the who, what, why, when and how of your organisation’s expenditure.

 Done right, spend analysis improves the visibility and understanding of company spending.
-This is a great way to examine your business’s past spending and proactively identify opportunities for future savings.
+This is a great way to examine your past spending and proactively identify opportunities for future savings.

 Running an analysis of expenditure lets you establish a baseline to measure improvements in ongoing company spending, and to identify areas where spending may be getting worse.